AndrewSpano/USI-ML-Projects/README.md

 ## Project 2

-The second Project in the Machine Learning class of USI 2019-2020 was to solve a classification problem for the cifar10 image dataset.
+The second Project is about solving a classification problem for the cifar10 image dataset.
 The project is also composed of 2 Tasks:

 1. Create a Convolutional Neural Network classifier for the problem.